The following information is for adults over the age of 18. Information about our children’s crisis services can be found by clicking the link below:

 If you aren’t already under the care of mental health services or if you experience a mental health crisis out of hours

-Phone your GP surgery and ask for an emergency appointment.
+Phone your GP surgery and ask for an emergency appointment or call back.
 If you phone and the surgery is closed there should be a recorded message giving you an emergency contact number to call.

-You can also contact your local mental health crisis team direct:
+Alternatively you can contact your local mental health crisis team:

 Injuries or other physical health problems